gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ##### Quote 2 Verses (Q2V)

-Q2V is used when a verse is not strong enough on its own and needs another verse to explain it or can be used when two verses combined to form an even stronger thought.
+Q2V is used when a verse is not strong enough on its own and needs another verse to explain it or can be used when 2 verses combined to form an even stronger thought.

 - Most be 2 consecutive verses
 - The entire 2-verse reference range is part of the question and therefore required in the response if not fully spoken by the quizmaster